 After learning the volleyball training program basics see more Volleyball Training info here.

-Injuries can never be avoided; however, a proper volleyball training program that includes weight training can help reduce these injuries.
+A proper volleyball training program that includes weight training can help with injury prevention.
 According to sports medicine specialist, Dr. David Geier the most common injuries he sees in his volleyball athletes are ankle sprains, patellar tendinitis (jumpers knee), ACL injuries (knee injury), finger injury, shoulder injury and lower back pain (1).
 Most of these injuries are due to over use of the specific tendon and ligament, lack of strength in the athlete, as well as the athlete over playing and not taking an off season from the sport.

 Principle 1 - Develop and Maintain Mobility of the Joints